 - Good outcomes for advanced cancers.
 Our ability to remove kidney cancer, and the areas to which it may spread, continually results in good outcomes, including long-term survival.

 - Support for you and your family.
 Our comprehensive cancer support services range from helping patients minimize the side effects of treatment, to coping with the emotional and psychological effects of diagnosis and treatment.
+View all of our cancer support groups in our event calendar.

 Extreme heat and freezing temperatures are used to remove or “ablate” small kidney tumors during these minimally invasive techniques, which are performed as outpatient procedures.
 Radiofrequency ablation relies on heat generated through electrodes at a high frequency.
 Cryotherapy uses freezing gases in a similar fashion.
 Both types of energy are targeted at the kidney through a needle-like probe which is inserted into the kidney with advanced imaging guidance.

 Kills kidney cells with high-energy rays that reach the tumor through external beams emitted from a machine, or through inserted special wires, seeds or wafers implanted near the tumor.
+While there are limited circumstnaces when radiation is used for kidney cancer, it is sometimes considered necessary.

 Medications that block the growth of blood vessels that feed kidney tumors may help shrink your tumor.
 Other medications we give block certain biological pathways that keep the tumor from growing as it typically would.